aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 !!! note
     Only disable CPU CFS quota when the CPU manager static policy is enabled and for pods with guaranteed QoS that use whole CPUs.
 Otherwise, disabling CPU CFS quota can affect the performance of other containers in the cluster.

-#### Disabling global device interrupts handling in Node Tuning Operator
+#### Disabling global device interrupts handling in Node Tuning Operator {#configuring-global-device-interrupts-handling-for-isolated-cpus_cnf-master}

 To configure Node Tuning Operator to disable global device interrupts for the isolated CPU set, set the `globallyDisableIrqLoadBalancing` field in the performance profile to `true`.
 When `true`, conflicting pod annotations are ignored.
 When `false`, IRQ loads are balanced across all CPUs.